scorpiodiagrams/scorpio_docs/wiki/scorpio_diagrams.md

 > [!info]- Diagram Forge

 #### Modify Examples
 The easiest diagrams to make are customisations of existing diagrams.
 These can be made online at the 'diagram forge'.
-You can look at an example of what raw information the diagram needs, and cut and paste your own version of that text in.
+You can look at an example of what raw information the diagrams need, and cut and paste your own version of that text in.
 #Button(diagram_forge, Diagram Forge) - Examples to copy and modify
 #Button(more_examples,More Examples) - More examples to copy and modify)